anika-tan/SC1015_Team4/README.md

 ---

+## About
+> Video game plays a significant role in modern day entertainment.
+In 2021, the gaming market is valued at USD 198.4 billion.
+It is expected to reach USD 339.9 billion by 2027.
+The growing market continues to attract more companies and individuals every year.

+---

 ## Problem Statement
 > What would be the predicted sales of a sequel based on features of the first game?

+---

+## Why?
+> More players join a growing market as it is expected to yield high returns.
+As such, the success of every game developed and published is of utmost importance.
+With an accurate estimation of potential sequel game sales, companies are in a better position to do cost-benefit analysis and decide if a sequel game is worth creating.

 ---